-Germany, the United Kingdom, Canada, Denmark and Finland have recently updated their travel advisories regarding travels to the United States.
-Tourists are therefore advised to strictly adhere to US travel regulations and instructed that there is no guarantee that they will be allowed to enter the country since the final entry permit is at the discretion of the border official.
-This follows recent instances where foreign nationals have been detained at a US border or have been denied entry – leading to tourists worldwide facing uncertainty regarding travel to the US.
+Germany, the United Kingdom, Canada, Denmark, and Finland have recently updated their travel advisories regarding travel to the United States.
+Tourists are therefore advised to strictly adhere to US travel regulations and be aware that there is no guarantee they will be allowed to enter the country, as the final entry permit is at the discretion of the border official.
+This follows recent instances where foreign nationals have been detained at a US border or denied entry, leading to tourists worldwide facing uncertainty regarding travel to the US.

-Around 50 countries, including the countries mentioned above, are part of the United States’ visa waiver programme.
-This allows travellers from the participating countries to enter the country for tourist purposes without a visa.
-However, an electronic travel authorisation (“ESTA-authorisation”) must be obtained in advance.
-Whereas a visa is necessary for purposes other than vacation and for every tourist from a country that does not participate in the waiver programme.
-In the past, there have only rarely been cases in which tourists have been refused entry despite presenting a visa or such ESTA authorisation alongside a valid passport.
-However, several cases have recently been reported in which travellers have been denied entry or were detained pending deportation.
+Around 50 countries, including those mentioned above, are part of the United States’ visa waiver program.
+This allows travelers from the participating countries to enter the country for tourist purposes without a visa.
+However, an electronic travel authorization (“ESTA-authorization”) must be obtained in advance.
+At the same time, a visa is necessary for purposes other than vacation and for every tourist from a country that does not participate in the waiver programme.
+In the past, there have been only rare cases in which tourists have been refused entry despite presenting a visa or ESTA authorization alongside a valid passport.
+However, several cases have recently been reported in which travelers have been denied entry or were detained pending deportation.

 Updated Travel Advice from Germany

-The German foreign office advises travellers to make sure to travel with a valid ESTA authorisation or visa which precisely meets the intended purpose of their stay and informs them that
+The German foreign office advises travelers to make sure to travel with a valid ESTA authorization or visa, which precisely meets the intended purpose of their stay, and informs them that

 - previous convictions in the US,